mountolive/numberserver/README.md

 This will create the script that would start the server, it should have execution permissions:

-`./newrelictest`
+`./newrelictest`, or `./newrelictest.exe` for windows.

 ## Usage

 The script allows for some initial customization of the parameters which the server should use.
-For a detailed list of the parameters, you can run `./newrelictest --help`.
+For a detailed list of the parameters, you can run `./newrelictest --help` (`./newrelictest.exe --help` on windows).
 This will prompt the following:

 ```
 NAME: